JasonPunyon/Rol/README.md

 ##Your data

-The way you tell Rol about the data you want to store is by defining an interface that has the shape that you want.
+The way you tell Rol about the data you want to store is by declaring an interface.
 Let's say we're building a silly question and answer website and we want to store our question data.
 Questions have an integer Id, a Title ("How do I X?"), and a Body with the detail of the question.
-We'd define this interface...
+We'd declare this interface...

 ```c#
 public interface IQuestion